- Borough Life

 Delaware County Suicide Prevention Awareness Task Force (DCSPATF)

 Need mental health resources?
-The Delaware County Suicide Prevention Awareness Task Force (DCSPATF) site has some great mental health resources on suicide and more.
+Delaware County Suicide Prevention Awareness Task Force provides mental health resources specifically targeting suicide as well as other resources.

 Friends of the Lansdowne Public Library